2027 in public domain: United States

-Artworks entering the public domain include Salvador Dali's painting The Persistence of Memory, Georgia O'Keeffe's painting Cow's Skull: Red, White, and Blue, Grant Wood's painting The Midnight Ride of Paul Revere, Thomas Hart Benton's painting America Today, Paul Landowski's sculpture Christ the Redeemer, Pablo Picasso's sculpture Bust of a Woman (Marie-Thérèse), Man Ray's Électricité-photo series, August Sander's photograph Secretary at West German Radio, Cologne and M.C.
-Escher's early print Atrani, Coast of Amalfi.

-Important literary works entering the public domain include Pearl S. Buck's The Good Earth, Virginia Woolf's novel The Waves, Lynn Riggs' play Green Grows the Lilacs, Erich Maria Remarque's novel The Road Back, James Hanley's novel Boy, the final volume of Winston Churchill's The World Crisis, Walter B. Gibson's pulp novel The Living Shadow introducing The Shadow, Georges Simenon's novel The Strange Case of Peter the Lett (containing the first introduction of Inspector Jules Maigret) in its original French, the original album version of Hergé's Tintin in the Congo and the first serialized installments of Tintin in America, and Jean de Brunhoff's The Story of Babar in its original French.
-The first volumes of Norakuro, one of the earliest Shonen manga series, will also become public domain in the United States in 2027 in its original Japanese.
+Important literary works entering the public domain include Pearl S. Buck's The Good Earth, William Faulkner's novel Sanctuary, Virginia Woolf's novel The Waves, Lynn Riggs' play Green Grow the Lilacs, The Pocket Book of Boners with the earliest illustration work by Dr. Seuss, Noël Coward's play Cavalcade, Erich Maria Remarque's novel The Road Back, James Hanley's novel Boy, J. Slauerhoff's novel The Forbidden Kingdom, the final volume of Winston Churchill's The World Crisis, the detective stories The Sittaford Mystery by Agatha Christie and The Glass Key by Dashiell Hammett, Walter B. Gibson's pulp novel The Living Shadow introducing The Shadow (whose prior non-visual appearance in the radio show Detective Story Hour was already in the public domain), alternate history anthology If It Had Happened Otherwise along with its revised version titled If: or, History Rewritten, the tenth Hardy Boys mystery What Happened at Midnight, the Nancy Drew Mystery Stories The Secret at Shadow Ranch and The Secret of Red Gate Farm, Georges Simenon's novel The Strange Case of Peter the Lett (containing the first introduction of Inspector Jules Maigret) in its original French, the full album version of Hergé's Tintin in the Congo (the character's second and arguably most controversial story) and first serialized pages of Tintin in America in their original French black-and-white versions, and Jean de Brunhoff's The Story of Babar in its original French.
+Disney's first hardcover book The Adventures of Mickey Mouse, which introduced a prototypical character who three years later became Donald Duck, will also enter the public domain in 2027.

+The first installments of Suihō Tagawa's Norakuro, one of the earliest Shōnen manga series and one of the only pre-war manga series to survive the conquest of Imperial Japan, and the Chinese-Indonesian comic strip Put On by Kho Wan Gie, will both become public domain in the United States in 2027 in their original Japanese and Malay respectively.

-Among the better-known songs entering the public domain are "Dream a Little Dream of Me", "As Time Goes By", "Minnie the Moocher", "Which Side Are You On?", "All of Me", and "Brother, Can You Spare a Dime?".
+Among the better-known songs entering the public domain are "As Time Goes By", "Minnie the Moocher", "Which Side Are You On?", "All of Me", and "Brother, Can You Spare a Dime?".
 A march entering the public domain is John Philip Sousa's Kansas Wildcats.

+Artworks entering the public domain include Salvador Dalí's painting The Persistence of Memory, Paul Landowski's sculpture Christ the Redeemer, Pablo Picasso's sculpture Bust of a Woman (Marie-Thérèse), August Sander's photograph Secretary at West German Radio, Cologne and M. C. Escher's early print Atrani, Coast of Amalfi.